programmer-dream/whmcs_api/README.md

 # Setup hosting account for the application

-- Ensure Cloud linux with node selector is installed
 - Increase 'Max cPanel process memory' in Tweak settings to 1024
 - Add a user account in cpanel for the application, if the client area is on a different account then create a cPanel account for the client area
 - Enable shell access for the cpanel account